 There was this group of girls who would bark sweet nothings like “whore” or “slut” every time they passed me by in the hallways.
 I had the unique privilege of using a locker spray-painted with that one word that rhymes with “bunt.”
 My guidance counselor joined in on the fun when I told her about my dream school, telling me that I wasn’t the “kind of girl” who could get into a school like Notre Dame and that I needed to set my sights “quite a bit lower.”
 These guys in my Chemistry class would throw objects at my head on a daily basis.
 Seriously.
 Pencils, garbage, even a stapler one time.
 Sticks and stones can break your bones, but words can never hurt you.
 Pencils and staplers can give you a concussion, but “bitch” and “cunt” ain’t no thing.

 And that’s what I was.
 Broken.
-Destroyed.
+Nearly destroyed.

 Living with that kind of depression can’t really be encompassed in words.
 It’s indescribable in that way.
 Those who know it don’t need words.
 And those who don’t could probably never understand anyway.
 But to give you an idea, to give you something, anything, I’ll sum it up with a cute little real estate metaphor because why the hell not.
 I grew up in Michigan.
 In Michigan, houses have basements.
 I live in California now.
 No basements here.
-The way I see it, living with that kind of depression—that crippling, unfathomably agonizing depression is like living in a Michigan house amongst a sea of Californians.
-From the outside, you’re exactly the same.
+The way I see it, living with that kind of depression—that crippling, unfathomably debilitating depression is like living in a Michigan house amongst a sea of Californians.
+From the outside, you’re essentially the same.
 And, really, most of the interior is similar, too.
 You both have kitchens and bathrooms and bedrooms and living rooms and that one room that no one ever uses but your mom says is super important for reasons you have yet to discern in your twenty-four years of life, but okay, Cyndi, I trust your judgment.
 Everything lines up.
 Everything’s the same.
 But it’s not.
 Not really, anyway.
-Because your house has a basement; another level that no one knows about, that no one can see from the outside.
+Because your Michigan house has a basement; another level that no one knows about, that no one can see from the outside.
 Another level that most houses don’t have.
 Underground.
 Hidden away.
-A place where you hide the thoughts others could never even fathom.
+A place where you hide thoughts and feelings and pains that others could never even fathom.

 Depression is scary as shit.